 The guitar is painted fire-engine-red, a color that is one of my personal favorites.
-This finish is durable, and wipes clean after use with a special guitar polishing rag.
-The guitar has low action, the neck radius is similar to a Fender Stratorcaster, string bending is easy compared to the Fender guitar line, and the addition of the MIDI converter makes for interesting surprises while playing.
-Suddenly your guitar can sound like a flute, a drum, a sound effect or anything you want to setup on the receiving instrument or sampler.
+This finish is durable and wipes clean after use with a special guitar polishing rag.
+The guitar has low action, the neck radius is similar to a Fender Stratocaster, string bending is easy compared to the Fender guitar line, and the addition of the MIDI converter makes for interesting surprises while playing.
+Suddenly, your guitar can sound like a flute, drum, sound effect, or anything you want to set up on the receiving instrument or sampler.

 One issue is the difficulty of using minimal latency, or delay in triggering notes in real time from the guitar.
 You need to replace all of the different string gauges, using just one string diameter for all of the strings.
 In this way, the vibrations are converted more quickly into midi note values and transmitted accurately.

 Another issue is the cabling.
-When you have the guitar connected with the AC power adapter, you have a MIDI cable, a power cable, and a guitar cable all connecting to the rear bottom edge of the guitar, and this can be a problem if you want to dance around while playing, it becomes a bit of twisted-up spaghetti in that case.
+When you have the guitar connected with the AC power adapter, you have a MIDI cable, a power cable, and a guitar cable all connecting to the rear bottom edge of the guitar, and this can be a problem; if you want to dance around while playing, it becomes a bit of twisted-up spaghetti.

 I paid around $300.00 for the guitar, including a hard-shell road case, a strap, and some picks thrown in by the salesperson.
 I may be the only person who ever purchased one of these?
 Not sure how many were manufactured, nor the exact year.

 If you know, please leave me a comment below!

 Humbuking Pickup, Single Coil Pickup, Single-Coil Pickup and Controls

 The Casio Midi Electric Hybrid Guitar Details